AdaGold/trek/README.md

 - **For All Waves**
   - Any errors encountered while interacting with the API shall be politely reported to the user.
   - You shall use HTML best-practices.
 Use semantic HTML tags to group and organize your HTML appropriately.
-  - Site should be attractively styled, using Foundation for a responsive grid layout
+  - Site should be attractively styled, using CSS Grid or Flexbox for a responsive grid layout

 ## Optional Wireframes
 You have creative control over the design and layout of this project.
 Below are optional wireframes you may use.
 It is not a requirement that you do.